mesme/channel_guide/README.md

 Service Class
 ----------------------------------
-   1. The service class that populated the channel list is located at \src/VirginMedia\ChannelGuideBundle\Service\ChannelGuide.php which is injected from app/config/services.yml
+   1. The service class that populates the channel list is located at \src/VirginMedia\ChannelGuideBundle\Service\ChannelGuide.php which is injected from app/config/services.yml